Guiding large-scale management of invasive species using network metrics: Heuristic network-metric-based strategies for management

-The \emph{re-calculated} inspection strategy calculates the metric and ranking after each decision and is defined in Algorithm \ref{alg:recalc} for a fixed budget \(B\).
-The recalculated inspection method is used for recalculated degree (RD) and recalculated betweenness (RB) strategies presented in the main text.
+We also examined a \emph{recalculated} heuristic inspection strategy, where the metric and ranking are recalculated after each inspection placement decision.
+The \emph{recalculated} inspection strategy calculates the metric and ranking after each decision and is defined in Algorithm \ref{alg:recalc} for a fixed budget \(B\).
+Results from the recalculated inspection method for all metrics are presented in the SI (Fig.~\ref{si:fig:recalc}).